 DESIRED KNOWLEDGES, SKILLS AND ABILITIES:

-QUALIFICATIONS: Graduation from an accredited high school or vocational school and one (1) year public contact work experience; or an equivalent combination of training and experience.
+QUALIFICATIONS: Graduation from an accredited high school and one (1) year public contact work experience, preferably including six (6) months experience in the enforcement of municipal codes; or an equivalent combination of training and experience.

-TO APPLY: To be considered for this position, applications must be received or postmarked by the closing date of April 24, 2014.
+CLOSING DATE FOR APPLICATIONS: To be considered for this position, applications must be received or postmarked by the closing date of September 5, 2014.
 Applications received or postmarked after the closing date will not be processed.

 HELPFUL HINTS FOR COMPLETING YOUR APPLICATION: Please register as a MyTampaGov member before you begin the application process.
 This will enable you to view and re-use information from previously submitted applications to complete and submit any future applications.
 Please make certain your application is complete and the information you provide clearly demonstrates that you possess the minimum job qualifications as stated in the job announcement.
 Resumes can be submitted in support of an application, but not in lieu of an application.
 Resumes and copies of certifications or other required documents may be attached to your online application or e-mailed to firstname.lastname@example.org.